Apr 10, 2021

 Test: |:Tit:| H: Joa:[nnes] Adamus von Heintz R.K.M.
 Buchhalter.

-Leopold Himmelbauer's wife Anna Christina Tservrancx (the name Maria in the above entry is an error), who was to become Wenzel Himmelbauer's mother, is part of an interesting genealogical branch that deserves a short digression entitled:
+Leopold Himmelbauer's wife Anna Christina Tservrancx (the name Maria in the above entry is an error), who was to be Wenzel Himmelbauer's mother, is part of an interesting genealogical branch that deserves a short digression entitled:

 The Tservrancx ancestry

 It was no coincidence that Leopold Himmelbauer's first two children were born in the Schotten parish, in the so-called "Käplerisches Hauß beÿ Maria Stiegen" (today Am Gestade 1) where Leopold Himmelbauer lived until at least December 1739.
-From 1705 until 1731, this house belonged to the kaiserlicher Kammeruhrmacher (Imperial chamber clockmaker) Jacob Käpler (1662–1731) and his wife (A-Wstm 3, 201) Christina Barbara, née Widtmann (A-Wsa, Grundbuch B1/17, fol.
+From 1705 until 1731, this house belonged to the kaiserlicher Kammeruhrmacher (Imperial chamber clockmaker) Jacob Käpler (1662–1731) and his wife (A-Wstm 3, 201) Christina Barbara, née Widtmann (A-Wsa, Grundbuch B1.17, fol.
 344).
 In her first marriage (A-Wstm 3, 248), Christina Käpler had been married to the civil watchmaker Georg Hainz (1636–1684) with whom she had two children.
-One of them was Leopold Himmelbauer's future mother-in-law Eva Barbara (see above) who was born on 25 January 1678 in the Liechtenstein Palace ("Klein Lichtensteinisches Hauß") in the Herrengasse (A-Wstm 4, 225) (like Käpler, Hainz worked for Prince Liechtenstein).
+One of them was Leopold Himmelbauer's future mother-in-law Eva Barbara (see above) who was born on 25 January 1678, in the Liechtenstein Palace ("Klein Lichtensteinisches Hauß") in the Herrengasse (A-Wstm 4, 225) (like Käpler, Hainz worked for Prince Liechtenstein).
 In his will, which he signed on 17 September 1731, Käpler left his house in Altlerchenfeld to his natural children from his two marriages (and their children), 1600 gulden to his "dear stepchildren Johann Adam Hainz and Eva Barbara Serfrankin[sic]", and his half of the house Am Gestade to his wife Christina Barbara (A-Wsa, AZJ, 5372/18.
 Jhdt.).
 Christina Barbara Käpler already died on 17 February 1732 (A-Wstm 5, 249).
 In her will, signed on 26 January 1732, she bequeathed the whole "Käplerisches Haus" to the following children and grandchildren: Johann Adam Hainz, Eva Barbara Tservrankin[sic], Katharina Widmaister, Josepha Käpler, and the six children of her deceased daughter Elisabeth Pauer (A-Whh, OMaA, 689-3570).
 For the first two years of his marriage, Leopold Himmelbauer lived at the "Käplerisches Haus", because his mother-in-law Eva Barbara Tservrancx owned a fifth of this building.

 Back to the ancestry of Leopold Himmelbauer's wife.
-The wedding of Leopold Himmelbauer's parents-in-law Guillaume Tservrancx and Eva Barbara Hainz took place on 17 May 1706 in the Church of Mariahilf (A-Wstm, Tom.
+The wedding of Leopold Himmelbauer's parents-in-law, Guillaume Tservrancx and Eva Barbara Hainz, took place on 17 May 1706 in the Church of Mariahilf (A-Wstm, Tom.
 4, 29) which, until 1783, was a succursal church of St. Michael's.
 At that time, the groom lived "bey der weißen Tauben" ("The White Dove" Stadt 584, today Bauernmarkt 12).

 The entry concerning the publications of three banns in May 1706 for the wedding of Guillaume Gislain Tservrancx and Eva Barbara Hainz (A-Wstm, Verkündbuch 11, 109).
 This wedding was also announced at.
 St. Stephen's (A-Wd, Tom.
 36, 585).
 Tservrancx's surname proved too confusing for the Viennese clergy to be entered correctly in the indexes of St. Stephen's and St. Michael's.
 Therefore this wedding does not appear in any digital database.